How to Freeze Fresh Lemons and For How Long

-Having so many lemons, I don’t want to risk throwing them away, so I’ll store them in the freezer.
-Many food items last a long time frozen but did you ever wonder, how long can you freeze lemons?
+Having so many lemons, I don’t want to risk throwing them away, so I’ll freeze sliced or whole lemons.
+Many food items last a long time frozen but did you ever wonder, how long can you freeze fresh lemons?

 Lemons can last up to four months frozen in the freezer.
 It’s critical to remove as much air as possible from the freezer bag or container to maximize the storage time.
 Lemons can be frozen whole, sliced or juiced.